clstevenson/VMST-Website/README.md

 When leaders, coaches, website admins, or the Membership Coordinator log into the website they will have additional capabilities available to them through their Account Page or other pages that appear in the Navigation buttons.

-## Questions
-Reach out if you have questions that are not covered here!

-- GitHub username: Spikey1289
-- email: ianmstevenson1@gmail.com

 ## Contributions
-This website was initially created by the following individuals (GitHub usernames in parentheses):

-- Brian Guthrie
-- De'Shawn Pair
+The [first version website](https://github.com/Spikey1289/VMST-Communication-Website) was initially created by the following individuals: Ian Stevenson, Chris Stevenson, De'Shawn Pair, and Brian Guthrie.
+Future development will continue on this fork by two collaborators:

-- Ian Stevenson (Spikey1289)
+- Chris Stevenson (chrislstevenson@gmail.com)
-- Chris Stevenson (clstevenson)
+- Ian Stevenson (ianmstevenson1@gmail.com)

-Future development of the website will continue on a [forked branch.](https://github.com/clstevenson/VMST-Communication-Website)

 ## License
 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).